-Many spray tanners wonder to themselves, “Will my spray tan darken overnight?”
-Most of the time, this worry is caused by a spray tan being too light.
+Many fake tanners wonder to themselves, “Will my spray tan get darker overnight?”

-In this article, we’re going to explore whether or not you can expect your spray tan to darken, and alternative methods you can use to get a darker tan if you’re unsatisfied.
+In this article, we’re going to explore whether or not you can expect your spray tan to darken, and alternative methods you can use to get a darker tan if you’re need to go darker.

-How dark you get with a spray tan is up to a few different factors, including the shade that you select before tanning and the amount of time you leave your tan on.
+How dark you get with a spray tan is dependent on a few different factors, including the shade that you select before tanning and the amount of time you leave your tan on your skin.

-But this is also dependent on when you get your spray tan and the formulation of the sunless tanner that you used.
+But this is also dependent on when you get your spray tan and the formulation of the fake tanner that you used.